Patrick Swayze, Keith Floyd and Mary Travis Rest In Peace

 He fought this battle with dignity and much bravery.

-However, Patrick finally lost his battle with this cancer on 14th September 2009 and died aged 57.
+However, Patrick finally lost his battle with this cancer on September 14th, 2009 and died aged 57.

 Classic Swayze in Dirty Dancing

-Floyd had a rather upper crust English accent but managed to have fans from all walks of life.
-However his eccentricity meant that he had as many viewers who did not like him.
+Floyd had a rather upper-crust English accent but managed to have fans from all walks of life.
+His eccentricity, however, meant that he also had as many viewers who did not like him.

 Floyd became famous in the 1980s and many modern British chefs such as Jamie Oliver credit Floyd as their inspiration